 B. The Bill of Rights had no advocates.

-C. The Bill of Rights was not paramount at the Constitutional Convention.
+C. The Bill of Rights was a necessary addition to the U.S. Constitution.

 D. The Bill of Rights came first at the Constitutional Convention.

-19. According to the passage, Anti-Federalists complained that the new system:
+19. According to the passage, an opponent of the Bill of Rights was: